onestardao/WFGY/TensionUniverse/BlackHole/Q104_inequality_dynamics.md

 4. Perform basic stability checks:

-   * refine measurement (for example more quantile bins, more detailed mobility measures) to obtain sequences `m_r`,
+   * refine measurement, for example more quantile bins, more detailed mobility measures, to obtain sequences `m_r`,
    * recompute `Tension_ineq(m_r)` and check how values change with resolution.

-*Metrics:*
+Metrics:

 * Empirical distribution of `Tension_ineq(m)` across all `m` in the panel.
 * Cross country variance and cross time variance.
 * Maximum relative change in `Tension_ineq(m_r)` under resolution refinement.
 * Fraction of states with `Tension_ineq(m)` lying in a very narrow band near zero.

-*Falsification conditions:*
+Falsification conditions:

-* **Triviality rejection:**
+* Triviality rejection:
-  If for at least 80 percent of states in the panel `Tension_ineq(m)` lies in a fixed very small band around zero, despite large differences in observed inequality and mobility, then encoding `e` is rejected as trivial.
+  If for at least a large majority of states in the panel, for example 80 percent, `Tension_ineq(m)` lies in a fixed very small band around zero, despite large differences in observed inequality and mobility, then encoding `e` is rejected as trivial.

-* **Instability rejection:**
+* Instability rejection:
-  If for more than 20 percent of refinement sequences `m_r` the ratio:
+  If for more than a fixed fraction of refinement sequences `m_r`, for example 20 percent, the ratio

   ```txt
   max_r Tension_ineq(m_r) / min_r Tension_ineq(m_r)
   ```

-  exceeds a fixed large threshold (for example 10), without a structural explanation (such as a detected measurement transition), encoding `e` is rejected as unstable.
+  exceeds a fixed large threshold, for example 10, without a structural explanation such as a detected measurement transition, encoding `e` is rejected as unstable.

-* **Constraint violation rejection:**
+* Constraint violation rejection:
   If, in order to keep `Tension_ineq(m)` low for high inequality states, encoding `e` is forced to choose baselines that violate macro constraints encoded in `C_struct(m)`, then `e` is rejected as constraint inconsistent.

-*Semantics implementation note:*
+Semantics implementation note:
-This experiment uses the mixed representation of continuous distribution and mobility quantities with discrete regime labels declared in Block 0, without introducing any additional representation choices.
+This experiment uses only the mixed representation of continuous distribution and mobility quantities with discrete regime labels defined in the state space and observables description in Section 3.
+No additional representation choices are introduced here.

-*Boundary note:*
+Boundary note:
-Falsifying TU encoding != solving canonical statement.
-This experiment can reject specific encodings `e` in `E_ineq`, but it does not resolve the true dynamics of inequality.
+Rejecting an encoding in this experiment does not solve the canonical inequality dynamics problem.
+It only shows that a particular effective layer encoding is not compatible with the observed cross-country panel under the stated constraints.

 ---

 ### Experiment 2: Constraint and norm consistent baseline family

-*Goal:*
+Goal:
 Test whether inequality tension encodings can keep tension low using baselines that are consistent with both constraints and stated social norms, without tuning baselines per state.

-*Setup:*
+Setup:

 * Data: a set of historical episodes for multiple societies, including:

   * inequality and mobility descriptors,
   * macro constraints and shocks,
-  * documentation of stated social norms or policy targets (for example official goals regarding opportunity and distribution).
+  * documentation of stated social norms or policy targets such as official goals regarding opportunity and distribution.

 * Baselines: define a small family of candidate baseline specifications:

   * each baseline `b_k` maps a constraint class and norm profile to a distribution and mobility profile,
   * baselines are defined globally, not per state.

-*Protocol:*
+Protocol:

 1. For each episode, assign a constraint class and norm profile based on `C_struct(m)` and documented policy goals.